tcmcginnis/openshift-cronjob-example/README.md

 # openshift-cronjob-example
 Example configuration to run scripts under Kubernetes cron.

-This configuration will place a demo script and cronjob in a project named "demo".
+This configuration will place a demo script and cronjob in a project named "demo".<br><br>
 To test, simple create a namespace "demo" and run "ls *.yaml|xargs -l1 oc apply -f"

 <table border="0" cellspacing="0" cellpadding="0">